dneff/ts2019-challenges/challanges/devops/docker-imaging/intermediate-challenge-2/story.md

   `docker images -a | grep hello`
   This may be a bit different based on how you completed the last challenge's Dockerfile, but expect output something like this.
   `hello-worlds-python                        latest              927fb8d8ac54        24 minutes ago      931MB`
-  NINE HUNDRED AND THIRY ONE MEGABYTES.
+  NINE HUNDRED AND THIRTY ONE MEGABYTES.
 You can wash your eyes all you want, but this number is correct.

 - Step 2: You do some math. < 1KB of code. ~10Mb of requirement library.
 Hmm.
 Definitely != 900+ MB.
 What about the base image?
 That's also a layer.
 Perhaps that's where the bloat is?
 Let's take a look.
   `docker images localhost:32000/python:3`